StarNumber12046/xovi-qmd-extensions/README.md

 # Xovi QMD Extensions
 These are extensions for [qt-resource-rebuilder](https://github.com/asivery/rmpp-xovi-extensions/tree/master/qt-resource-rebuilder).

 ## Installation
 Put the qmd files in `/home/root/xovi/exthome/qt-resource-rebuilder/`

+Then ssh into your reMarkable device

+And use the new extensions `xovi/start`

 ## Extensions
 ### Clock
 A clock in the sidebar